dbader/node-datadog-metrics/README.md

 * 0.3.0
     * FIX: Don't overwrite metrics with the same key but different tags when aggregating them (Thanks @akrylysov and @RavivIsraeli!)
     * ADD: Add success/error callbacks to `metrics.flush()` (Thanks @akrylysov!)
-    * ADD: Allow DataDog APP key to be configured (Thanks @gert-fresh!)
+    * ADD: Allow Datadog APP key to be configured (Thanks @gert-fresh!)
     * Bump dependencies to latest
     * Update docs
 * 0.2.1